ReGenSeq/regenseq.github.io/replit.md

-# PySeq Open Source Community
+# RegenSeq Open Source Community

 ## Overview

-PySeq is an NSF-funded open source ecosystem that repurposes decommissioned Illumina HiSeq 2500 DNA sequencers into flexible automation platforms for spatial biology research.
+RegenSeq is an NSF-funded open source ecosystem that repurposes decommissioned Illumina HiSeq 2500 DNA sequencers into flexible automation platforms for spatial biology research.
 The project provides Python-based control software and custom flow cell designs to transform obsolete scientific instruments into affordable, accessible tools for advanced single-cell assays and spatial transcriptomics/proteomics applications.

-This is a full-stack web application serving as the community hub and documentation portal for the PySeq project, featuring information about the technology, team, resources, and community engagement opportunities.
+This is a full-stack web application serving as the community hub and documentation portal for the RegenSeq project, featuring information about the technology, team, resources, and community engagement opportunities.

 ## User Preferences